devoldemar/WavesPhpAPI/README.md

 Publish signed asset transfer transaction to the blockchain:
 ```
+// every key in the pair is also expected to be base58-encoded string
 // timestamp should be passed in milliseconds, e.g. time() * 1000
-// private key is also expected to be base58-encoded string
 $assets->setCredentials($senderPublicKey, $senderPrivateKey);
 $assets->broadcastTransfer([
   'assetId'       =>  $assetId,